isomerpages/moe-victoriajc/pages/DSA 2024 Application Page.md

 _You should get these documents and a digital passport-sized photograph of yourself ready before you start the online application._

-_\* We understand that some secondary schools may not have released the Sec 4 Weighted Assessment results at the time of your application.
-Affected applicants may submit their DSA application now (and by 2 July 2023) without this set of results.
-Once you receive the Weighted Assessment results, you may email the results to the teacher-in-charge of your chosen talent area._
+_We understand that some secondary schools may not have released the Sec 4 Weighted Assessment results at the time of your application.
+Affected applicants may submit their DSA application by 30 June 2024 without this set of results.
+Once you receive the Weighted Assessment results, you may email the results to the teacher-in-charge of your chosen talent area.
+For Sec 5NA students who are applying, you can attach your Sec 4NA results and any Sec 5NA WA results you might have._

 Successful applicants may be asked to show proof of originals of the above records during the offer phase.